progax01/EasyChain-Coders/readme.md

-## Contributions

-Contributions are welcome!
-Feel free to submit issues, raise pull requests, or offer suggestions to improve the project.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed.
+Do not use or share for commercial usage.